nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

     has expired!

-Allocation renewals may not require any additions or changes to the allocation attributes form the PI or Manager.
+Allocation renewals may not require any additions or changes to the allocation attributes from the PI or Manager.
 By default, if the PI or Manager clicks on the 'Activate' button as shown below:

 ![ColdFront Activate ExpiringAllocation](images/coldfront-activate-expiring-allocation.png)